Technologicat/unpythonic/doc/features.md

 assert kittify(x=1.0, y=2.0) == "float"
 ```

+See [the unit tests](../unpythonic/tests/test_dispatch.py) for more.
+For which features of the `typing` stdlib module are supported, see `isoftype` below.

 ##### `@generic` and OOP

 Beginning with v0.14.3, `@generic` and `@typed` can decorate instance methods, class methods and static methods (beside regular functions as in v0.14.2).